Anti-social behaviour

 When the behaviour first occurs, it is good to make your neighbour aware it is causing a nuisance and let them know the impact it is having.
 However, we understand that in some circumstances this may not be possible, so do not put yourself at risk.

-If you are experiencing issues with your neighbour, we politely request you consider the following before reporting to us:
+If you are experiencing issues with your neighbour, we ask you consider the following before reporting to us:

 • Is the behaviour a one-off?